 At once spiritual and universal, Kadamati – meaning ‘clay’ in Bengali – conjures up the idea that we are somehow all connected, and it is vital to return to the essence of the ritual and the body as part of a unified movement.

 The work is performed at the Palace of Holyroodhouse in Edinburgh, during the Edinburgh International Culture Summit, on 22 August.
-Paris will gather in the forecourt of Parvis de l’hotel de Ville for their performance on 9 September.
+Paris gathered 713 dancers in the forecourt of Parvis de l’hotel de Ville for their performances on 9 September.